ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-08-27-integrating-ssgts-into-gha.md

 This information allows to decide which rules should be tested by the automation.
 The tool also provides a human readable output that can be used to run tests locally.
 But this post approaches the machine readable format that is used the automation workflow.

 ### Integration
-Discourse about implementation of The integration

-In Github Actions, there is something called `workflow`.
+In Github Actions, there is a concept called `workflow`.
 It defines a set of instructions that will be executed whenever an event happen, for example a new pull request is opened.
 For the integration, a new `workflow` [file](https://github.com/ComplianceAsCode/content/blob/master/.github/workflows/ssgts.yaml) has been created to integrate the SSGTS and CTF in order to enable tests to be automatically executed by Github Actions.

 This `workflow` defines the following actions: